Skip to Main Content

 Yelling can cause feelings of shame, hurt, and sadness.
 Over time, the stress that comes with these feelings may contribute to developing mental health disorders such as anxiety or depression.

-Yelling is typically representative of anger and can also cause children to become more aggressive because it is the behavior that they are used to.
+Yelling can cause children to become more aggressive because it is the behavior that they are used to seeing and experiencing.

 It is important to consult with your teen’s doctor and their treatment team on whether anxiety medication is the best course of treatment.